AdaCore/spark2014/docs/ug/gnatprove_by_example/basic.rst

-The examples in this section have no loops, and do not use more complex features of |SPARK| like :ref:`Ghost Code`, :ref:`Interfaces to the Physical World`, or :ref:`Tagged Types and Liskov Substitution Principle`.
+The examples in this section have no loops, and do not use more complex features of |SPARK| like :ref:`Ghost Code`, :ref:`Interfaces to the Physical World`, or :ref:`Object Oriented Programming and Liskov Substitution Principle`.

 .. _Increment: